GeyserMC/GeyserWiki/_docs/other/developer-guide.md

 ## ProxyPass
 ProxyPass is a tool for intercepting packets between a Bedrock server and client developed by the Cloudburst team.
 It can be found [here](https://github.com/CloudburstMC/ProxyPass) and the vanilla Bedrock server can be found [here](https://www.minecraft.net/download/server/bedrock/).
+There is a ProxyPass fork that supports online-mode (allowing you to join Geyser servers and see sent packets): [Kastle's proxypass fork](https://github.com/Kas-tle/ProxyPass/).

 ## MCC Toolchest
 MCC Toolchest is a tool for viewing and editing NBT data for Bedrock edition, this allows you to see data as it is stored in Bedrock.
 You can download it from [here](https://mcctoolchest.weebly.com/).